planetfederal/desktop-documentation/docs/source/components/qtdesigner.rst

      toolbar(4), which we will use to impose some alignment layout for consistency purposes.

-   .. note:: In Mac OS X, Qt Designer starts up in `Multiple Top-Level Windows
+   .. note:: In macOS, Qt Designer starts up in `Multiple Top-Level Windows
       mode` by default, looking very different from what is presented above.
-To change it, you should go to :menuselection:`Designer --> Preferences...` and choose ``Docked Window`` in the :guilabel:`User Interface Mode`.
+To change it, you can go to :menuselection:`Designer --> Preferences...` and choose ``Docked Window`` in the :guilabel:`User Interface Mode`.

    To see what widgets we want to use on the new form, we will need to inspect